wang104225/WirelessHallu/README.md

 # Wireless Hallucination in Generative AI-enabled Communications: Concepts, Issues, and Solutions
 ## Dataset
+We constructed the channel dataset used for training the model in the paper, as shown below:

 Link: https://1024terabox.com/s/1iJxp0qAFuClpn-KDJgY1rA Passport:e6ct

 ## References of Causes of Hallucinations in GenAI